Labour Board - Members

 Larry Wark

 Larry Wark was a member of the former Labour Relations Board since November 2010.
 Mr. Wark is a former Area Director of the Canadian Auto Workers’ Union (CAW Canada).
 He has over 40 years representing unionized employees where he gained experience and knowledge in occupational health and safety matters.
 Mr. Wark has extensive labour relations experience including union organizing campaigns, collective bargaining, and representation at arbitration proceedings.
-Mr. Wark is on the Advisory Committee to the Non-Binding Arbitration Program (formerly known as the Labour Management Forum) and is a member of the Arbitration Advisory Committee.
-Mr. Wark’s present appointment runs until January 24, 2026.
+Mr. Wark is on the Advisory Committee to the Non-Binding Arbitration Program (formerly known as the Labour Management Forum) and has served as a member of the Arbitration Advisory Committee.
+Mr. Wark’s present appointment runs until February 2026.

 Employer Members

-Rick Anderson was appointed to the Labour Board in September 2015.
-Mr. Anderson has over 40 years of broad Human Resources and Labour Relations experience gained in the Municipal and Provincial sectors.
+Rick has previously served three terms on the Nova Scotia Labour Board, first appointed to the Labour Board in September 2015.
+Rick has over 40 years of broad Human Resources and Labour Relations experience gained in the Municipal and Provincial sectors.
 During his career, he has worked as a negotiator, mediator, Senior Administrator, presented at Interest arbitration and on occasion sat as an arbitration board member.
 Immediately prior to retirement in 2013 he served 12 years as Senior Director, Health Sector Labour Relations for the Nova Scotia Department of Health and Wellness.
-His present appointment runs until January 24, 2024.
+His present appointment runs until February 4, 2028.

 Robin Clark